kiran-sumant/ObsidianKM/Academic/Academic notes/SOMS Workshop 2024-04-23.md

 Purpose:
 1. Project Introduction
 2. State [[Honours Aims and Hypotheses]]
-3. Justify the Research Plan: **Detailed explanation and critique** of meth
+3. Justify the Research Plan: **Detailed explanation and critique** of methodologies